 Operational training to support start-up is scheduled to begin in early 2010.
 Operations will commence by fall 2011 and employ about 400 persons in a two-shift system.
-The plant will operate continuously 24 hrs per day.
+The plant will operate 24 hours a day.
 Current plans are to decommission the plant starting in 2026.